python-excel/xlutils/xlutils/readme.txt

 Each of the utilities in described in its own file found in the 'docs' directory of the package:

+*display.txt*
+  Utility functions for displaying information about xlrd-related objects in a user-friendly and safe fashion.

+*filter.txt*
+  A mini framework for splitting and filtering Excel files into new Excel files.

 *margins.txt*
   Tools for finding how much of an Excel file contains useful data.

-*filter.txt*
-  A mini framework for splitting and filtering Excel files into new Excel files.

 Development and Testing
 =======================